Blog

 To release the goods onto the market, without flooding it, the owners of De Beers relied on a group of mainly Jewish traders in London, known as the Syndicate.

-Aaron, the brother of Moses, wearing the breastplate of the high priest of Israel, in a statue by Nicolas Cordier, which can be seen at the Chapel of the Basilica di Santa Maria Maggiore in Rome, Italy.
+Aaron, the brother of Moses, wearing the high priest breastplate, in a statue by Nicolas Cordier, which can be seen at the Chapel of the Basilica di Santa Maria Maggiore in Rome, Italy.

 The establishment of a diamond center in Ramat Gan, Israel, was another chapter in the long Jewish connection to the trade.
 Founded in the 1930 by immigrants from Amsterdam and Antwerp, it grew in importance during World War II, when the German persecution of the Jews in Holland and Belgium largely shut down diamond production in Europe.